functionland/docs/docs/index.md

 It also means BOX customers will not be locked in to using any single DApp.

+The FULA network will enable a free and open market for service providers.
+This means BOX customers can become not just a consumer but also a producer in this new ecosystem.

 Its a positive sum protocol for everyone.

-The FULA network will enable a free and open market for service providers.
-This means BOX customer can become not just a consumer but also a producer in this new ecosystem.

 Like what you hear?
 Become a pioneer and join us on our journey in bringing Web3 to the mainstream today!